 STEP 3: Glue Fabric strips To the Egg

 Start gluing your fabric strips in the middle of the plastic egg using tacky glue.
 Don’t worry about the glue being white, it will dry clear!

 STEP 4: Cover the Ends

 To cover the ends cut a circle of fabric with slits toward the center as shown below.
 Then use tacky glue to glue the circle of fabric to the top and bottom of the plastic egg.

-Here’s a photo of how my finished fabric-covered egg before I added any ribbon decoration.
+Here’s a photo of my finished fabric-covered egg before I added any ribbon decoration.

-As a finishing touch, use tacky glue to glue the ribbon around your egg.
-Here, I used pink rickrack ribbon and yellow and purple satin ribbon that I had in my craft bin.
+As ribbon and finishing touches to your eggs.
+Here, I used pink zig-zag ribbon and yellow and purple satin ribbon that I had in my craft bin.
 You could also decorate your eggs with colorful buttons or sequins!

 - DIY Mosaic Picture Frame Tray

 - Farmhouse-Style Hula Hoop Shelf DIY

 - 6 Creative DIY Projects to Repurpose Old Windows